 Health risks in Cambodia

 Malaria is common in Cambodia and prophylactics are recommended for all areas except Phnom Penh and around Lake Tonle Sap.
-Dengue fever, also transmitted by mosquitoes, is prevalent in heavily populated areas and expats may be at particular risk during epidemics that frequently occur during and just after the rainy season.
-Expats living in Cambodia should take precautions such as using insect repellent, even during the day.
+Dengue fever, also transmitted by mosquitoes, is prevalent in heavily populated areas and the risk increases just after the rainy season.
+Expats living in Cambodia should take precautions such as using insect repellent and keeping skin covered, even during the day.

-Heat stroke, dehydration and sunburn are also risks in Cambodia, especially during the hottest months from March to May.
-Expats can avoid these heat-related issues by drinking plenty of clean water and keeping indoors and not over-exerting themselves during the hottest hours.
+Heatstroke, dehydration and sunburn are also risks in Cambodia, especially during the hottest months from March to May.
+Expats can avoid these risk by drinking plenty of clean water and keeping indoors during the hottest hours.

 Food and water safety in Cambodia

 Tap water is not suitable for drinking but bottled water is widely available.

 Expats should also avoid uncooked meat, unpeeled fruit, salads and food sold by street vendors, and beverages with ice.

 Expats and foreign tourists present an attractive target for criminals, but violent crime in Cambodia is rare.
 Petty crimes, on the other hand, are common, especially in crowded areas like the riverfront and BKK areas of Phnom Penh, as well as beaches and tourist areas of Sihanoukville and nearby islands.
 Bag-snatchings are prevalent and are often committed by people on scooters or motorbikes rushing past unsuspecting victims.
 Expats can lower their risk of being attacked by being vigilant with their belongings and keeping valuables out of sight, especially after dark.

 Cambodia has a high rates of road traffic accidents.
 Most roads are in poor condition and travelling after dark is particularly risky.
 Hazards include overloaded vehicles, erratic driving, vehicles without lights and stray cattle.